2000 Nebraska Initiative 416: Campaign

-The proposed amendment was opposed by United Students against 416, a group of University of Nebraska students, and by the Nebraska Coalition for Gay and Lesbian Civil Rights.
+The proposed amendment was opposed by United Students against 416, a group of University of Nebraska–Lincoln students, and by the Nebraska Coalition for Gay and Lesbian Civil Rights.

 Result

 Lawsuits

-Several gay and lesbian advocacy organizations challenged this measure in Citizens for Equal Protection v.
+In 2003, a coalition of gay and lesbian advocacy organizations challenged the constitutionality of Article I, Section 29 of Nebraska's Constitution in Citizens for Equal Protection v.
 Bruning.
-In 2005, Judge Joseph Bataillon of the United States District Court for the District of Nebraska ruled that the measure violated the United States Constitution's guarantees of equal protection and free speech, as well as its prohibition on bills of attainder.
-In 2006, the United States Court of Appeals for the Eighth Circuit overturned Judge Bataillon and ruled that "laws limiting the state-recognized institution of marriage to heterosexual couples ... do not violate the Constitution of the United States."
+In 2005, Judge Joseph Bataillon of the United States District Court for the District of Nebraska ruled in favor of the plaintiffs, declaring that Section 29 was unconstitutional and its enforcement was permanently enjoined.
+Judge Bataillon determined that this law violated the United States Constitution's Equal Protection Clause, the First Amendment, and the prohibition on bills of attainder found in the Contract Clause.
+However, in 2006, the United States Court of Appeals for the Eighth Circuit overturned Judge Bataillon's decision using a traditional rational basis review.
+The Eighth Circuit concluded that "laws limiting the state-recognized institution of marriage to heterosexual couples ... do not violate the Constitution of the United States."

-In 2015, in the matter of Waters v.
-Ricketts, Judge Bataillon of the District Court again ruled that the measure violated the U.S. Constitution, on equal protection and due process grounds.
-Though the state appealed and successfully sought a stay of the ruling to the Eighth Circuit Court of Appeals, the United States Supreme Court struck down same-sex marriage bans nationwide on identical grounds in the matter of Obergefell v.
+On November 17, 2014, the ACLU filed a lawsuit, Waters et al. v.
+Heineman, in federal court on behalf of seven same-sex couples seeking to overturn Nebraska's ban on same-sex marriage.
+The case was renamed Waters v.
+Ricketts in 2015 when Peter Ricketts succeeded Dave Heineman as Governor.
+Judge Bataillon of the District Court again presided over the case and ruled once again that the measure violated the U.S. Constitution on the grounds of equal protection and due process.
+Although the state appealed and successfully obtained a stay of the ruling from the Eighth Circuit Court of Appeals, the United States Supreme Court ultimately struck down same-sex marriage bans nationwide based on identical grounds in the matter of Obergefell v.
 Hodges.
-Consequently, the Eighth Circuit Court lifted the stay of Judge Bataillon's ruling and Initiative 416 was formally struck down, with Nebraska officials and agencies formally enjoined from enforcing the ban on same-sex marriage in the state.
+With this Supreme Court decision, the Eighth Circuit Court lifted the stay of Judge Bataillon's ruling, officially negating Initiative 416.
+As a result, Nebraska officials and agencies are formally prohibited from enforcing the ban on same-sex marriage in the state.

 Status

+In February 2016, Judge Bataillon issued a permanent injunction that overturned the state's now-defunct ban on same-sex marriage.
+The ruling mandated that state officials regard same-sex couples equally to opposite-sex couples in all matters, including the processing of marriage licenses and the issuance of birth certificates.

 Following Obergefell v.
 Hodges the text of Initiative 416 is dead letter and is not enforced.
 It remains a part of the constitution.

 The Nebraska Family Alliance and Nebraska Catholic Conference continue to oppose efforts to remove the text of Initiative 416 from the Constitution following the court rulings.
-Governor Pete Ricketts vetoed a bill to print marriages licenses to accommodate same-sex couples in 2019.
+In 2019, Governor Pete Ricketts vetoed a bill that would require marriage applications, licenses and certificates to refer to a married couple as “Applicant 1" and “Applicant 2.”